Icehawk78/FrozenCookies/README.md

 What's new?
 -----------

+2020 Sept 28
+ - Version  1.8.0
+ - Move preferences to their own file
+ - Rearange preferences into sections
+ - Reword preferences for consistency
+ - Fix autoCast() to correctly consider CPS
+ - Update autoCast SE to javascript console
+ - Display next purchase and chain name in timers

 2020 Sept 15
 - Add function to make sure game is in buymode when autobuying
 - Fixed achievement not showing.